Gain

 Dependencies

-To use this parameter, set parameter Output data type value Fixed-point
+To use this parameter, set for the parameter Output data type meaning Fixed-point

 .